 Senior Senators

 The division Senators serving the second year of their terms shall be designated Senior Senators.
 Senators shall be eligible for re-election for consecutive terms.
+However, it is recommended that it be no more than four consecutive terms unless there are limitations from the Senate Division(s)./Four consecutive terms is the recommended limitation.

 Election of Senators

 Senate Divisions

+Senate Divisions

-For the purposes of providing a broad basis for representation in the Senate, each of the following senate academic/instructional divisions of the college shall be entitled to have two senators to represent faculty interests in the Senate.
+For the purposes of providing a broad basis for representation in the Senate, each of the following senate academic/instructional divisions of the college shall be entitled to have two Senators to represent faculty interests in the Senate.
 To ensure adequate broad based and reasonably proportional faculty representation, the list of senate divisions shall be reviewed and necessary modifications proposed at the penultimate (next to last) senate meeting of the year.
 The list of Senate divisions for the following academic year will be approved at the final Academic Senate meeting of the year.
 The list of Senate divisions and the departments they represent are as follows:

-For the academic year 2021-2022:
+For the academic year 2024-2025:

 Business

-Accounting and Finance (Business Administration), Business Applications Technology, Computer Science, Engineering, Global Business and Entrepreneurship, Legal Studies
+Accounting and Finance (Business Administration), Business Applications Technology, Computer Science, Engineering, Global Business and Entrepreneurship, Legal Studies, Paralegal

 Continuing Education

-Adult Secondary Education (ASE), Adult Basic Education (ABE), Counseling, Career

-Technical Education (CTE), English as a Second Language (ESL)
+Active Adults/Older Adults Program, Adult Basic Education (ABE), Career Education (CE), Counseling, English as a Second Language (ESL), High School Diploma, HiSET/GED Preparation, U.S. Citizenship

 Counseling

 Kinesiology